top of page

 Reconsideration

-Oswald’s Motive:
+Oswald’s Means

-Oswald’s Opportunity:
+Oswald’s Opportunity

 The question of his opportunity goes beyond whether he worked in a building along the motorcade route (he did) and whether he had had access to the alleged ‘sniper’s nest’ from which the shots were allegedly fired (he did).
-The question about opportunity is a question about whether Oswald, from what we know of his movements could have been in a position to take the shots from the southeast corner window of the TSBD at 12:30 PM on November 22, 1963.
+The question about opportunity is a question about whether Oswald, from what we know of his movements, could have been in a position to take the shots from the southeast corner window of the TSBD at 12:30 PM on November 22, 1963.
 I don’t believe he could.

 Immediately after the shots had ended in Dealey Plaza, Dallas motorcycle patrolman Marion Baker hopped off his bike, entered the TSBD, and began moving through the building, guided by its superintendent, Roy Truly.
 Baker and Truly encountered a relaxed Oswald in a second-floor lunch area, drinking a Coke.
 Each reported Oswald appeared calm and un-phased.
 Truly verified that Oswald worked in the building, and he and Baker moved on.
 Could Oswald have made it from the assassin’s window to the location where Baker and Truly confronted him in as little as 90 seconds?
 Reenactments have shown it is possible.
 But is it likely?